antleaf/rioxx/webroot/content/profiles/v3-0-rc-2/rioxxterms_project.md

 </rioxxterms:project>
 ```

-Where ***the resource*** is associated with more than one project ID, a *rioxxterms:project* property **MUST** be added for each.
+Where *the resource* is associated with more than one project ID, a `rioxxterms:project` property can be added for each.
 This means that it is permissible for multiple instances of the `rioxxterms:project` property to appear in a single Rioxx metadata record.